BUSINESS ENERGY

 What happens when you move out of your old premises?

-Your business electricity and gas contracts will cease on the day you leave your old building.
+Your business electricity and gas contracts will end on the day you leave your old building.
 This is because your energy deal is linked to your supply point.

-You shouldn’t normally be charged a penalty fee for exiting your contracts early because you’re moving premises, but be sure to check the terms and conditions of your deal.
-You may need to provide your old supplier with proof that you are giving up control over your old building.
+Suppliers don't usually charge a penalty fee for exiting a contract early because you’re moving premises, but check the terms and conditions to make sure.
+As outlined above, you may need to provide your old supplier with proof that you are moving out of the building.

 On the day you move out, note down or take a photo of your electricity and gas meter readings and give it to your old suppliers so they can process your Change of Tenancy notification.
-Depending on the balance of your account, you’ll either be charged a final bill or be refunded.
-It’s a good idea to leave any direct debits in place until you get these final bills.
+Depending on the balance of your account, you’ll either be charged a final bill or get a refund.
+It’s a good idea to leave any Direct Debits in place until you get these final bills.

 To help things go as smoothly as possible, give your business energy suppliers at least one month’s notice of your planned moving date and make sure they have your new address so they can send your final bills.